mohmiim/MLIntroduction/session-1/README.md

 I think we can agree this is a very bad approximation.

-The reason this is failing is the fact that we are using a single neuron model, which can only approximate linear function, remember with wiungle neurom the output is:
+The reason this is failing is the fact that we are using a single neuron model, which can only approximate linear function, remember that with single neuron the output is:

 `Y`:The  output of the neuron, calculated as a function of the sum on inputs multiplied by weight plus the bias:
 <p align="center">Y = f(W<sub>1</sub>.X<sub>1</sub> + W<sub>2</sub>.X<sub>2</sub> + b)</p>

-The solution to this is Multi-Neuron model, which is not a big difference from what we discussed before the only difference is that we will have more than one neuron and connect all of them together like in the following image
+The solution to this is a Multi-Neuron model.
+This is not much different from what we discussed before.
+We just add several neurons and connect them together as showing in the following image:

 <img src="images/Neural_network_example.png"  height="200" width="200">

-every thing we discussed in the single neuron discussion is still the same, the only difference is that we have now more than one neuron and we use the output of each neuron as an input to our output neuron
+Every thing we discussed in the single neuron discussion is still the same, the only difference is that we have now more than one neuron and we use the output of each neuron as an input to our output neuron.

 in the diagram we introduced few new terms because of the nature of the Multi-Neuron model